NVIDIA/TensorRT-Model-Optimizer/examples/windows/accuracy_benchmark/perplexity_metrics/README.md

 You can specify the input sequence length(s) to evaluate using the `--i` argument.
 For example, to evaluate with input lengths:
-Note: higher isl is only supported when model has Kv chunking enabled in genai config

 ```bash
 python run_perplexity.py --models /path/to/model --i 1024,2048,4096,8192,12288